rogerfvieira/rogerfvieira/README.md

 # Roger Vieira

-Data Engineer with a passion for adding genuine value to peoples lives with code.
+Data Engineer with a passion for problem solving and adding genuine value to peoples lives with code.

 I'm currently working on: